At least 27 U.S. state attorneys general to probe Volkswagen

 News of the subpoena and state attorneys general participating in the group so far comes two days after New York Attorney General Eric Schneiderman said a group was forming to probe the carmaker over the U.S. emissions test scandal.

-(Illinois AG spokeswoman corrects number of states to at least 27, not at least 29, in headline and first sentence of this story)
+(Illinois AG spokeswoman corrects number of states to at least 27, not at least 29, in headline and first sentence))

 (Reporting By Karen Freifeld; Editing by Meredith Mazzilli)